ManasssK/shuddhi_gpt/README.md

-"# ShuddhiGPT - Dev Branch for Manas"
+"# ShuddhiGPT - Dev Branch for Varun"